MicrosoftEdge/WebView2Feedback/FindOnPage.md

                 FindDirection = CoreWebView2FindDirection.Forward
             };

-            // Use the FindController to start the find operation CoreWebView2Find find = new CoreWebView2Find(findConfiguration);
+            CoreWebView2Find find = new CoreWebView2Find(findConfiguration);

             // Assuming you want to use the default UI, adjust as necessary